 There is a great, gaping hole in our hearts and in our lives, felt by hundreds of dear family and friends who all agree that Jeff had to leave us way too soon!
 He had so much left to do, but his accomplishments are great.
 The love he shared freely everyday lives on in family and friends.
 We think that Jeff would ask you to live each day with kindness, civility, passion and purpose, and to be God’s love for each person you meet in a day.

 There will be a funeral mass for Jeff on Feb 02, 2019 at St Bernard Catholic Church, 745 Derby Avenue, Cincinnati OH 45232 at 1:00 PM.
 Reception to follow in St Bernard City Hall Bldg, 120 Washington Ave, St Bernard OH 45217 until 8 PM.
 The wearing of Hawaiian shirts is strongly encouraged for anyone who wants to honor Jeff’s Hawaiian shirt Friday legacy.
 He was wearing a Hawaiian shirt many days during transplants and every day he was in Hospice.
 The family suggests donations can be made to our little church, St Bernard Catholic Church, 740 Circle Ave, Cincinnati OH 45232 or to The Leukemia Lymphoma Society.

 To share a memory of Jeffry or leave a special message for the Rexhausen family, please click the "Tribute Wall" tab above and to the right, enter the information, and click "Save Post."

 Walker Funeral Home, 2625 Gilbert Avenue, Cincinnati (45206) is serving the Rexhausen family.
 Please call (513) 251-6200 or visit www.WalkerFuneralHome.com for additional information.

-To send flowers to Jeffry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeffry William Rexhausen, please visit our floral store.